Swarm Settings Asset¶

 Behavior tier restrictions¶

-- Approach And Surround Reduced Interval — how often Reduced-tier agents run Approach And Surround steering, in fixed steps.
+- Approach And Press Reduced Interval — how often Reduced-tier agents run Approach & Press steering, in fixed steps.
 On skipped steps the agent reuses its last approach steering so chase pacing remains stable.
 Full-tier agents always run every step.

-- Approach And Surround Cheap Interval — how often Cheap-tier agents run Approach And Surround steering, in fixed steps.
+- Approach And Press Cheap Interval — how often Cheap-tier agents run Approach & Press steering, in fixed steps.
 Full-tier agents always run every step.

 For LOD tuning recommendations, see Performance.